-Chequamegon Bay Area Fishing Report, August 23, 2016
+Chequamegon Bay Area Fishing Report, September 20, 2016

 Inland Lakes have really good reports from anglers catching Pan Fish, Bass and Northerns.

 The Ashland Area Chamber of Commerce, 1-800-284-9484, reports: Fishing is always a thrilling adventure in the Ashland area!
-Chequamegon Bay is famous for its world-class Smallmouth Bass fishing.
+Chequamegon Bay is famous for its world-class smallmouth bass fishing.
 The 12-mile-long bay’s rock piles and breakwater structures make for perfect bass habitat.